 Amin Ghabrial, PhD

-- Assistant Professor of Pathology & Cell Biology at CUMC
+- Associate Professor of Pathology & Cell Biology at CUMC

 Dr. Ghabrial started his own group at the University of Pennsylvania in 2008.
 His group published studies on the role of the Rab35GAP, Whacked/TBC1D10, in the polarization of seamless tube growth, the role of endocytosis in shaping seamless tubes, and on the role of Drosophila CCM3 and its binding partner Wheezy/GckIII in regulating seamless tube shape.
 The human ortholog of CCM3 (Cerebral Cavernous Malformations 3) is one of three genes known to be affected in cases of familial cerebral cavernous malformations.
 Cerebral angiomas are found in as many as 1 in every 200 individuals, and is currently treated by brain surgery.
 The work of the Ghabrial lab has been supported by grants from the March of Dimes, the American Cancer Society and the NIH.

 Dr. Ghabrial moved to Columbia in July of 2017 and is currently focusing on the regulation of tube morphogenesis using novel optogenetic tools, as well as the further elaboration of the CCM3/GckIII pathway.